Hyper-modal Imputation Diffusion Embedding with Dual-Distillation for Federated Multimodal Knowledge Graph Completion: FedMKGC Task and Benchmark

 \subsection{Federated MKGC Backbone}

 We propose a general backbone named MMFedE with basic average aggregation idea \cite{mcmahan2017FedAVG,chen2021FedE}.
 MMFedE aggregates hybrid structural entity embeddings and visual/textual projection weights.
 The structural entity embeddings are locally learned and do not expose privacy \cite{chen2021FedE}, while extracted visual and textual features from pretrained models are preserved in clients for communication efficiency and data protection.
-The pipeline of MMFedE is shown in Algorithm \ref{alg: pipeline}.
+The pipeline of MMFedE is shown in Algorithm \ref{alg: pipeline}. \textbf{Client end. } Clients are trained on local MKGC objectives.
+We denote the fusion method as $\Phi(\cdot)$, and the fused multimodal entity embeddings can be denoted as $\mathbf{E}^c =\Phi(\mathbf{S}^c,\mathbf{V}^c,\mathbf{D}^c)$ where $\mathbf{V}^c=\mathbf{W}^{c}_v {E}^c_v$ and $\mathbf{D}^c= \mathbf{W}^{c}_d {E}^c_d$ are mapped visual and textual embeddings.
+The probability of target entity $t$ among the negative entities is as Equation \eqref{eq: prob_c}: